ld892012/PlayniteRevisitedSkin/README.md

 ![Status](https://raw.githubusercontent.com/ld892012/PlayniteRevisitedSkin/main/Media/Status.png)

 By default, only the background is shown, if you want to close this window just go down and the close button shows up!

+**Some ideas to implement one day :**
+- [x] Change appearance of Main view
+- [x] Modify Detail View to make it minimalistic
+- [x] Transform Status view to add it game background
+- [x] Add advanced infos to detail view by pressing a key
+- [x] Add possibility to show icon in Detail view
+- [ ] Add some modifiable skin settings
+- [ ] Add BackgroundChanger support
+- [ ] Add SuccessStory entry to Advanced details
+- [ ] Add HowLongToBeat entry to Advanced details